Blitz3DFASM/Blitz3DFASMSDK/README.md

       cls_color\blue = 64

 Blitz3D works with Types as *dynamic data arrays*, while in assembler structures is necessary to allocate the exact amount of memory for data.

+### Case

+This is a rather difficult section for beginner programmers.
+In Assembly language, the CASE construct is a jump table:

+      case_table:
+           dd value_0
+           dd value_1
+           dd value_2

+      ...

+           mov eax, value
+           jmp dword [case_table+eax*4]
+      value_0:
+           InPrint "You pressed one"
+           jmp break
+      value_1:
+           InPrint "You pressed two"
+           jmp break
+      value_2:
+           InPrint "You pressed three"
+      break:

+This works much faster than the cmp + jmp chain.
+If use call instead of jmp, then can essentially make a VMT table as in high-level languages.

 ### True